ctp-eos/ctp-sci/CTP: Desynchronized Brain Waves & the C-body.md

 ### **Abstract**

 REM sleep is a neurologically distinct state characterized by desynchronized brain waves and complete skeletal muscle paralysis.
 These phenomena are not incidental but reflect the active disengagement of the C-body—a non-physical, consciousness-structured energetic form—from the physical body.
 During REM sleep, the C-body reenters the C-domain to undergo energetic rebalancing, resonance recalibration, and informational re-synchronization.
 This process is measurable through changes in neural activity, dream-state perception, and autonomic irregularities.
-CTP Conscious Translational Physics defines REM sleep as a mandatory spiritual biological-energetic process required for the sustained coherence of the human C-energy system.
+CTP Conscious Translational Physics defines REM sleep as a mandatory spiritual biological-energetic process required for the sustained coherence of the human CTP Energy System.

 ---